Aspull: Geography

 Aspull is on a crossroads.
 The principal road is to the north-east/south-west, Blackrod to Wigan.
 Another road runs north-west/south-east, Standish to the A6 road.
 The Leeds and Liverpool Canal passes through the western corner of the township.
 Aspull Moor lies in the northern half of the village.

 The nearest railway station is at Hindley although Blackrod is only a few yards further distant.
 Hindley has the more frequent service, whilst Blackrod has the faster service to Manchester.
 Whilst having colliery (goods) railways Aspull has never had a central railway station of its own.
 There was, however, on the line from Wigan to Chorley (via Hindley), a station named Dicconson Lane & Aspull some distance from Aspull; that was closed in 1956, before closure of the entire line to passengers in 1960 and to goods in 1966.

 Sport

+Aspull juniors football club with over 20 teams and 300 children playing from the village, Also has a superb girls section.

 The town's rugby union club, Aspull RFC, currently fields 3 senior teams.
 The 1stXV plays in the Counties 1 ADM Lancashire & Cheshire, the 2nd XV plays in the Group 1 of the ADM Combination league and the 3rd XV play in NOWIRUL Simply Lifetime Mortgages Division 3 Central of Halbro NW Leagues.

-They also field a veterans team.
-The club also has a successful junior setup currently consisting of U11s-U14s.
-The rugby club is based at Woodshaw Park at the base of the Aspull landmark the "Woochie" where they have full training facilities function rooms and a bar.
-The club logo is that of an emu.
-This is due to regular sightings of the second-largest living bird on the nearby spoil heap the 'Woochie'.
-The club has had a great deal of success over the years winning both the Lancashire Cup and Lancashire Plate along with numerous promotions and relegations.
-Also Aspull if the home of Aspull juniors FC that support 17 different age related teams, also Aspull juniors fc has a excellent girls academy that many girls have gone on to sign for wigan athletic and other clubs.
+The town is home to the Aspull Olympic Wrestling Club, known internationally as "The Snake Pit", one of the last gyms to teach authentic catch wrestling.
+It hosts the Snake Pit World Championships and other competitions for catch wrestling.